libxsmm/libxsmm/documentation/tensorflow.md

   ./my_tf_workload.py
 ```

-To get have nicely named JIT-kernels, one may add the following flags to Bazel's build line (Intel VTune Amplifier 2018):
+To get nicely named JIT-kernels, LIBXSMM's support for [JIT-profiling](libxsmm_prof.md) can be leveraged.
+In case of TensorFlow, the following flags can be added to Bazel's build line (Intel VTune Amplifier 2018):

 ```bash
 --copt=-DLIBXSMM_VTUNE=2 --linkopt=${VTUNE_AMPLIFIER_2018_DIR}/lib64/libjitprofiling.a